 The Canada Learning Bond (CLB) is free money provided by the government to lower-income families to assist them in saving for their kid’s future education after high school.

 The RESP is a government-registered savings plan that helps parents to save for their child’s post-secondary education in Canada.
-I discussed the RESP in detail here.
+I have discussed the RESP in more detail here.

 Canada Learning Bond Eligibility